npm package discovery and stats viewer.

 Compiled output is written to dist/.

-Detailed documentation of the HSON syntax, transformer behavior, and LiveTree API is available in /src/docs.
+See the docs/ directory for detailed documentation of HSON syntax, transformer behavior, and the LiveTree API.
+Full documentation is also made available at hson::LiveDemo.